Support Us On Patreon

 Sea Launch

-Borisoglebsk (K-496) has witnessed the launch of 1 rockets, including 1 orbital launch attempts, while Sea Launch, has been the site for 49 rocket launches.
+The Borisoglebsk (K-496) launch pad has hosted 1 rocket launches, including 1 orbital launch attempts.
+The Sea Launch launch site has been the location for 40 total rocket launches.

 Space launch vehicle Volna is a converted Submarine-launched ballistic missile used for launching satellites into orbit.
 It is based on the R-29R designed by State Rocket Center Makayev and related to the Shtil' Launch Vehicle .
 The Volna is a 3-stage launch vehicle that uses liquid propellant.
 The warhead section is used for the payloads that can be either put into orbit with the help of an additional boost engine or travel along a sub-orbital trajectory to be recovered at the landing site.
 Volna can be launched from Delta III-class submarine or from land based facilities.